 Headquartered in Singapore, our production facility is equipped with advanced burn-in systems, many of which are designed and fabricated in-house.
-Our customers are global leaders, including Original Equipment Manufacturers, in semiconductor automotive, networking, avionics and other industrial products.
+Our customers are global leaders, including Original Equipment Manufacturers and Original Design Manufacturers, in semiconductor automotive, networking, life sciences, avionics and other industrial products.
 Our market presence has expanded beyond Singapore to Malaysia, Thailand, Vietnam, the Philippines, Taiwan, China, Japan, Europe and the United States.